Tagaytay City, Philippines

 When we asked people about industries and career opportunities in Tagaytay City, they reponded:

 "Foreigners in Tagaytay City often find employment in various sectors.
 Many work in the tourism industry, serving as tour guides, hotel managers, or restaurant staff due to the city's popularity as a tourist destination.
 Some foreigners also work in the education sector, particularly as language teachers for English and other foreign languages.
 Others are employed in the real estate industry, either as property managers or sales agents, especially for condominiums and vacation homes that cater to foreign clients.
 There are also foreigners who are involved in the local business scene, owning or managing businesses such as cafes, souvenir shops, and wellness centers.
-Lastly, a number of foreigners in Tagaytay are retirees who may not be formally employed, but engage in part-time work or volunteer activities," remarked one expat living in Tagaytay City, Philippines.
+Lastly, a number of foreigners in Tagaytay are retirees who may not be formally employed, but engage in part-time work or volunteer activities," wrote one member in Tagaytay City.

 What is life like in Tagaytay City?